Thank you for reading our post, please rate this article at the end.

 3. Redwood National and State Parks

 These parks are home to the tallest trees on earth, the Coastal Redwoods.
-They’re an amazing sight to see, and RV camping is a great way to experience them.
-There are several campgrounds in the parks, so you can choose the perfect spot for your adventure.
+They’re an amazing sight, and RV camping is a great way to experience them.
+The parks have several campgrounds so that you can choose the perfect spot for your adventure.

 4. Lake Tahoe

-Lake Tahoe is one of the most popular vacation spots in California, and it’s easy to see why.
-With its clear blue waters and stunning mountain views, it’s truly a sight to behold.
+Lake Tahoe is one of California’s most popular vacation spots, and it’s easy to see why.
+Its clear blue waters and stunning mountain views make it a sight to behold.
 And it’s a great place for RV camping, with plenty of campgrounds that offer waterfront access.

 5. Big Sur